shakes76/PatternFlow/recognition/GCN/README.md

 ## Semi-Supervised Node Classification on Facebook Page-Page Using GCNs
 ### Dataset Background
 The dataset used is the partially processed Facebook Large Page-Page Network dataset, a page-page graph representation of Facebook websites; nodes model Facebook pages, while edges represent the likes intersecting sites.
 This GCN model uses semi-supervised node classification to determine the Facebook defined labels for each of the websites: (0) Politicians, (1) Governmental Organizations, (2) Television Shows and (3) Companies, based on 128 feature vectors taken from the website descriptions associated with the site's purpose.
-There are 22470 nodes, and 171002 edges, with nodes labels encoded between 0-3.
+There are 22470 nodes, and 171002 edges, with nodes labels encoded between 0-3 [1].
 Note that these were still passed through a label encoder in datasets.py.

 #### Algorithm Description & Problem it Solved
 Graph Convolutional Neural Networks aim to learn a pattern of signals in a given graph, given a feature matrix for the graph, and a representative structure of the graph as an adjacency matrix.
-GCNs are used in contexts where relationships in data cannot be mapped linearly, instead representing structure through adjacency matrices, and feature information through feature matrices.
+GCNs are used in contexts where relationships in data cannot be mapped linearly, instead representing structure through adjacency matrices, and feature information through feature matrices [0].
 Multiclass node classification refers to when GCNs use this information and learn a mapping of nodes to an embedding space that models similarity in the graph, eventually outputting the predicted classes of the input nodes.
 This problem is semi-supervised, as only a portion of the nodes that the model learns on are labelled.

 ### How it Works:
 GCNs work by having nodes pass features to their neighbours.
 These features must be aggregated in a way that captures the number of nodes that possess a given feature: